samanthaixer/Notes/WeekendChallengeApproach.md

 - I update my README with my thoughts and plans first.
 That way I am more likely to keep adding to it as I go
 - The README is also the last thing I update with all of the latest useful info including how to use my code

-### Feature tests almost first (don't forget the README)
+### Model the Domain

+- I usually start by writing out the nouns and verbs to give me an idea of my classes
+- I find sequence diagrams really useful as it helps me visualise dependencies
+- Class diagrams help me capture the user interactions

-- Write feature tests first
+### Write feature tests before unit tests

   - This can be in IRB or in RSpec, and using webpages
   - RSpec is easier to re-run
   - IRB gives you flexibility to play around and explore scenarios
   - Using the webpage helps you to see what the user would see

-### Model the Domain

-- I usually start by writing out the nouns and verbs to give me an idea of my classes
-- I find sequence diagrams really useful as it helps me visualise dependencies
-- Class diagrams help me capture the user interactions

 ### Always TDD